S2E/s2e-old/docs/Contribute.rst

 To be accepted, your code must follow the following rules:

-1. All files prefixed with the S2E copyright header.
-All contributions must use the BSD 3-clause license..
+1. All files must be prefixed with the S2E copyright header.
+   All contributions must use the BSD 3-clause license.

    You can use the following template: